NABC Library Mission and Policies

 Fines on damaged books, sound or video recordings, etc. will be determined by the Library Director and the Administration.
 If the material is damaged beyond repair, the patron will be charged the replacement cost of the said material.

 The replacement cost for a lost book, sound or video recording, or any other library material, as well as any necessary processing fee, will be charged to the patron.
 This cost will be determined by the Library Director and the Administration.

 4.1 Library Classification System

 Books, sound and video recordings, and CD-ROM’s are classified according to the Dewey Decimal System.
-Card catalogs for these are located in the appropriate areas of the Library.
-The online catalog (a work in progress) is accessible via campus computers.
+The online catalog for these materials is found at https://nativeamericanbible.library.site .
+Materials are located in the appropriate areas of the Library.

 4.2 Use of Library Equipment